MilenaCarecho/myBooks/README.md

 ##  📚 My books 📚
 Hey everyone!

-This is my personal reading list of books related to the programming language and personal development
+This is my personal reading list of books related to the programming and personal development

 This repository is available in English and Portuguese